vuestorefront/vue-storefront/README.md

 The documentation is always THE HARDEST PART of each open source project!
 But we're trying hard.
 Please find out what we've already managed to prepare under /doc folder: https://github.com/DivanteLtd/vue-storefront/tree/master/doc

-## Questions and discussion

-If you have any questions or ideas feel free to join our slack: https://vue-storefront.slack.com